Omaha Public Power District’s plans for a community solar project are moving forward.

 OPPD received 105 proposals for community solar from 10 developers.
 The utility narrowed that field to a short list of 33 proposals from seven developers.
 The NextEra proposal stood out due to the company’s experience, reputation, flexibility and environmental sensitivity.

 “We’re pleased to have been selected by OPPD for this important project,” said Matt Handel, vice president of development for NextEra Energy Resources.
 “We look forward to working with OPPD to bring the benefits of clean, renewable solar power to its customers.”

-The OPPD facility will be built east of Fort Calhoun in Washington County.
-It will cover approximately 35 acres.
+The OPPD facility is located on 35 acres east of Fort Calhoun in Washington County.
 Per contract terms, the facility will go into operation by June 30, 2019.

 “Fort Calhoun is excited to be a part of the first OPPD community solar project,” said Fort Calhoun Mayor Mitch Robinson.
 “We feel this is the start of a great partnership with OPPD and NextEra, to bring more green energy to the community and the surrounding area.”

 Subscribe and receive updates on the latest news and postings!